Exercise a high degree of caution in Belgium due to the high threat of terrorist attack.

 Recent attacks include:

 - On 21 June 2017, there was a failed terrorist attack at Brussels central train station.

 - On 22 March 2016, terrorist attacks at Brussels National Airport (Zaventem) and at Maalbeek/Maelbeek metro station in the EU district of central Brussels killed 32 people and injured more than 300.

 - In August 2015 a terrorist boarded the Thalys Brussels-Paris train and then conducted an attack that injured three people while the train was travelling in northern France.

 - In May 2014, a terrorist killed four people at the Jewish Museum in Brussels.

 - Take additional care around transport hubs, tourist areas and in some inner city neighbourhoods, particularly at night.
-Seek local advice about the safety of particular neighbourhoods.
+Seek local advice, for example from your hotel, about the safety of particular neighbourhoods.

-Civil unrest/political tension
+Civil unrest and political tension

 Demonstrations are common in Belgium and are sometimes directed at Embassies, the European Union institutions and NATO.
 Protests can be large and occasionally turn violent.
 Monitor the media and other local information sources about possible demonstrations and avoid affected areas.

 Belgium frequently hosts large international meetings attended by visiting heads of state and other senior government and business figures.
 Before and during these meetings, authorities often increase security measures at various locations around Brussels or other parts of Belgium, which can disrupt travel, especially in and around Brussels.
 Follow the instructions of local authorities and cooperate with security personnel during these events.